 Many new internet marketers forget the importance of optimizing their images for search traffic.
 You don’t want to make the same mistake!

 Google accounts for the majority of the search traffic on the internet.
 Their image search gets a decent piece of the pie.
 Sure, it’s nowhere near as much as text content, but I wouldn’t neglect this if I were you.

-For example, if I were to search for the 2018 Nissan GT-R, it would show up on the search listings.
-If I click on the image, it would direct me to the article that uploaded the image.
+For example, if I were to search for the 2021 Nissan GT-R, it would show up on the image search listings.
+If I click on the image, it would redirect me to the article that uploaded the image.

 Ways To Optimize Your Images For Better Search Engine Rankings

 Search engines can’t read images, so by adding alt tags, you are describing your image to help search engines better determine its relevance for ranking.

 Let’s go back and use the Lamborghini picture as an example.
 Take a moment and ask yourself what you would write for your alt tag for the Lamborghini picture.
 (Give yourself 60 seconds).